-I’m sure that child services would have been called to report me for child abuse long ago because I scream at my kids ALL day.
-In my defense, they are almost certainly deaf.
+I’m sure that child services would have been called to report me for child abuse long ago because I yell at my kids A LOT.
+In my defence, they are almost certainly deaf.
 They must be.
 Why else would they not hear me asking them 20 times to put their effing shoes on?
 They only respond when I scream the request.
 I’m not joking!
 Fortunately, here, the open spaces allow for a certain amount of loud yelling, and people also generally mind their own business.

 Needless to say, I haven’t been back in about four years.